-Good afternoon everyone.
-I was working on my Buy Miles & Points Page and found a few offers ending soon.
-Always check the math to make sure that buying miles & points makes sense for you.
-Do not buy miles & points speculatively unless you have a use in mind.
-With that said, here are 5 buy miles/points promos ending soon.
-First up, Choice Hotels is offering up to a 50% bonus, depending on the number of Choice Hotels Privileges Points you purchase.
+Good morning everyone.
+Since Black Friday and Cyber Monday are right around the corner, several hotels are running buy points promos now.
+I wrote about 7 airline buy miles / points promos yesterday and I have all the latest offers on my Buy Miles & Points Page.
+Always check the math to make sure that buying points makes sense for you.
+Do not buy points speculatively unless you have a use in mind.
+With that said, here are the 6 promos that are ending soon.
+First up, Choice Hotels is offering a 25% discount when you purchase Choice Privileges points.
+This offer expires on November 26.

 Good morning everyone.
 My old US Bank Club Carlson credit cards were expiring soon, so US Bank sent me new US Bank Radisson Rewards credit cards.
 In this post, I will show you the card art and welcome letters for my US Bank Radisson Rewards Business Credit Card and US Bank Radisson Rewards Premier Visa Signature Credit Card.
 I also recently received the US Bank Radisson Rewards Visa Platinum Credit Card, if you want to check out the card art and welcome letter for that credit card.

 Let’s start with the US Bank Radisson Rewards Business Credit Card.
 Here is the welcome letter, earning details (5x everywhere and 10x at Radisson properties), 40,000 anniversary points, and 3 free nights (after spending $30,000).